pancsta/asyncmachine-go/README.md

 As a control flow library, it decides about running of predefined bits of code (transition handlers) - their order and which ones to run, according to currently active states (flags).
 Thanks to a [novel state machine](/pkg/machine/README.md), the number of handlers can be minimized while maximizing scenario coverage.
 It's lightweight, fault-tolerant by design, has rule-based mutations, and can be used to target virtually *any* step-in-time, in *any* workflow.
+It's a low-level tool and provides acceptable performance.

-**asyncmachine-go** takes care of `context`, `select`, and `panic`, while allowing for graph-structured concurrency with [goroutine cancellation](https://github.com/pancsta/asyncmachine-go/pull/261).
+**asyncmachine-go** takes care of `context`, `select`, and `panic`, while allowing for graph-structured concurrency with [goroutine cancelation](https://github.com/pancsta/asyncmachine-go/pull/261).
 The history log and relations have vector formats.

 It aims to create **autonomous** workflows with **organic** control flow and **stateful** APIs:

 - **autonomous** - automatic states, relations, context-based decisions
-- **organic** - relations, negotiation, cancellation
+- **organic** - relations, negotiation, cancelation
 - **stateful** - maintaining context, responsive, atomic

 <div align="center">